e-dream-ai/landing-page/README.md

 # what is your dream?

-static html landing page published at infinidream.ai with netlify
+static html landing page published at infinidream.ai with netlify.